Are you bothered by high ping when playing CS:GO? High ping will delay your actions and reduce your gaming experience.

 Why is My Ping So High?

-- Slow internet speed: A slow internet plan causes data transfer delays, which in turn causes high ping values.
+- Slow internet speed: A slow internet plan causes data transfer delays, which in turn cause high ping values.
 A 10MB internet plan is not enough to play Call of Duty.

 - Too many devices on Wi-Fi: When too many devices are connected to Wi-Fi, they all share the same bandwidth.
 This causes data transfer delays, which can cause high ping values.